OhadRubin/python_webrtc_basic/plan.md

 - either generates an api key, or connects to a different client via an api key.
 - once connected to a different client, it can send messages to the other client via WebRTC.

-We will break down the implementation of the WebRTC signaling server and client into 5 testable stages.
 "Testable" means we can run the code after each stage and verify specific functionality works before moving on.